tinyzqh/circuit-sat/README.md

 # Circuit Representation Learning and Its Applications to VLSI Testing
 This repo contains the initial codes and docs for circuit representation learning.

-So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then using circuit synthesis tools (e.g., abc) to simplify AIG into another AIG.
+So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then using circuit synthesis tools (e.g., abc) to simplify AIG into the optimized AIG.
 Then our graph neural networks are constructed based on extracted AIG structure.
 In this way, we have two kinds of nodes: AND node and NOT (negative) node.
 Attention mechanism and heterogeneous graph embedding may be considered further.